Chiles de Agua Rellenos de Picadillo

 Caramelize the plantains.

-Heat two tablespoons of oil in a large skillet over medium heat, adding the diced plantains and frying until deeply golden to release their essential sugars.
+Heat two tablespoons of oil in a large skillet over medium heat and fry the diced plantains until they are deeply golden to release their essential sugars.

 2. 02

-Add the onion and garlic, sautéing until translucent, then increase the heat and brown the ground meat.
+Add the onion and garlic, sautéing until translucent, then drop in the ground pork, breaking it apart with a wooden spoon until browned and no longer pink.

 3. 03

-Stir in the tomatoes, raisins, almonds, olives, oregano, cinnamon, and cloves, simmering for 15 to 20 minutes until the juices evaporate and the filling is thick.
+Stir in the tomatoes, raisins, almonds, olives, oregano, cinnamon, and cloves, and let the mixture cook down for 15 to 20 minutes until the juices evaporate into a thick, cohesive filling.

 4. 04